US President Donald Trump impeached by House of Representatives | DW | 13.01.2021

 As lawmakers debated impeachment Wednesday, hundreds of armed national guard soldiers were stationed in the Capitol Building, with many camped out in the Rotunda, a large, domed room at the center of the Capitol.

-High fences were erected around the Capitol grounds, where armed National Guard patrolled the perimeter.
+High fences were erected around the Capitol grounds, where the armed National Guard patrolled the perimeter.

 wmr/dj (AFP, AP, Reuters, dpa)